pulumi/examples/azure-py-oidc-provider-pulumi-cloud/README.md

 # Provisioning an OIDC Provider in AWS for Pulumi Cloud

 This example will create OIDC configuration between Pulumi Cloud and Azure, specifically demonstrating connectivity with [Pulumi ESC](https://www.pulumi.com/docs/pulumi-cloud/esc/).

-This example creates an automation of the process detailed in the Azure documentation for the following activities:
+The program automates the process detailed in the Azure documentation for the following activities:

 - [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
 - [Create federated credentials](https://azure.github.io/azure-workload-identity/docs/topics/federated-identity-credential.html#federated-identity-credential-for-an-azure-ad-application-1)